Bas Ek Pal: Music

 The Bas Ek Pal album contains nine songs, three of them are remixes.
 The soundtrack is notable for its Western flavor being generally praised by critics.
 The music directors are Vivek Phillip, Mithoon and Pritam with lyrics written by Amitabh Varma and Sayeed Quadri.
-Pritam copies Yuri Mrakadi's "Arabiyon Ana" already lifted by him in Ek Khiladi Ek Haseena to create the song "Hai Ishq."
+Pritam is credited for the song "Hai Ishq."
 The song "Tere Bin" which was composed by Mithoon was voted as one of the best songs of 2006.
 The soundtrack was released on two-channel compact disc and cassette tape and received good reviews from critics.

+Reception

+Taran Adarsh wrote, "On the whole, BAS EK PAL is an uninteresting fare.
+At the box-office, the film has precious little to offer to the multiplex audience, but nothing for the masses".